1972 Qir earthquake

-The 1972 Qir earthquake occurred at 05:36 local time (02:06 UTC) on April 10, 1972.
-It had a magnitude of 6.7 on the moment magnitude scale and a maximum perceived intensity of IX (Violent) on the Mercalli intensity scale.
+The 1972 Qir earthquake (Persian: زمینلرزه ۱۳۵۱ قیر و کارزین) occurred at 05:36 local time (02:06 UTC) on 10 April 1972.
+It had a magnitude of 6.7 on the moment magnitude scale and a maximum perceived intensity of X (Extreme) on the Mercalli intensity scale.
 The epicentre was in the province of Fars in southern Iran.
 The earthquake caused the destruction of Qir and serious damage to towns and villages in the surrounding area.
 The estimated number of deaths is 5,374, with a further 1,710 injured.

 Tectonic setting

-The earthquake occurred in the Fars Domain of the Zagros fold and thrust belt, which forms part of the collisional zone between the Arabian Plate and the Eurasian Plate.
+The earthquake occurred in the Fars Domain of the Zagros fold and thrust belt, which forms part of the collisional zone between the Arabian plate and the Eurasian plate.
 The Fars Domain lies at the southeastern end of the Zagros and is part of the 'simply folded belt', which is characterised by detachment folding over the late Neoproterozoic to Early Cambrian Hormuz salt layer.
-Most earthquakes have epicenters beneath the salt layer and are thought to represent reverse faulting in the underlying basement, possibly involving the reactivation of older rift faults.
+Most earthquakes have epicentres beneath the salt layer and are thought to represent reverse faulting in the underlying basement, possibly involving the reactivation of older rift faults.